MIT-LCP/mimic-code/website/content/en/docs/overview/concepts.md

 ### `dod`

-`dod` is the patient's date of death: sourced either from the hospital database.
+`dod` is the patient's date of death sourced from the hospital database.

 ### `transfertime`